 3 credits-This course will introduce students to data management using databases.
-Focus will be given to database models, data storage concepts, SQL and data warehousing.
+Multiple DBMS's will be discussed and utilized to experience similarities and differences.
+SQL language will be used to create databases, populate tables and query data.

 CIS-355 Database Design and Management